The World is Here! July 25 - August 2 in LA.

-Test your might on August 22 to benefit Special Olympics
+Test your strength, stamina, and endurance on August 22

 Special Olympics Southern California enriches the lives of more than 19,625 athletes with intellectual disabilities and their communities in Southern California through sports, education, and athlete health.